 The New Downtown Inglewood & Inglewood TOD Plans Project began with the creation of urban plans for the revitalization of downtown Inglewood and the improvement of the Fairview Heights neighborhood, but now encompasses all the Metro stops within the City.
-22 The new Metro stops are the Westchester/Veterans Metro Station on the Crenshaw/LAX line (opening in 2019) and the existing Crenshaw Station on the Metro Green Line.
+19 The new Metro stops are the Westchester/Veterans Metro Station on the Crenshaw/LAX line (opening in 2019) and the existing Crenshaw Station on the Metro Green Line.
 The TOD plans are designed to modify zoning and parking regulations to encourage economically robust, pedestrian-friendly and community-centered development, improve networks for biking and walking, and recommended policies for implementation.
-Given the Project Site is not within the boundaries of the areas subject to the New Downtown Inglewood & Inglewood TOD Plans, these plans are not applicable to the Proposed Project and are not discussed further.
+Although the Proposed Project is not located within